 We also learned a lot about how data scientists work with geospatial data and decided to tackle one of their main challenges: the join key.
 Data is the most powerful when it can be connected to other data, but that isn’t always easy to do.
 To empower our users, we helped develop the standard identifier for a physical place, Placekey.
 With Placekey, SafeGraph data is now easily joinable to a growing network of datasets, helping more people access location data.

 Partnerships are key to our business, particularly as we focus on self-serve.
 We’re focused on places data -- and being really, really good at building it.
-But geospatial data is so much more than points of interest, building footprints, and foot traffic.
+But geospatial data is so much more than points of interest and building footprints.

 We’re also going to increase the amount of data that is available to our customers by 100x in the next year.
 And then we are going to 100x that the year after.
 That’s right, we are increasing our coverage by two orders of magnitude a year!
 (For you math geniuses, that’s four orders of magnitude in two years).